 The Growth Mindset theory states that how someone views their abilities impacts on how they think, feel and behave in future tasks.
 It is now arguably the most popular psychological theory in education.
-The big question has got to be, does it lead to better grades?

-Growth Mindset has been associated with a range of benefits that include persistence, seeking better feedback, coping better with transitions, grit, pro-social behaviours.
+Growth Mindset has been associated with a range of benefits that include persistence, seeking better feedback, coping better with transitions, grit, and pro-social behaviours.
 These are often the behaviours associated with doing well at school.
 But does it translate into better grades?

 Numerous studies conducted by many different researchers have found a strong relationship between students who have a growth mindset and the grades they achieved.

 Likewise, a different study by David Paunesku, Gregory Walton, Carissa Romero, Eric Smith, David Yeager and Carol Dweck from Stamford University and the University of Texas on 1,500 students found that combining a growth mindset and a sense of purpose intervention improved the likelihood of students completing Maths, English and Science courses and doing better along the way.
-This impact was most pronounced for students who were struggling and deemed most ‘at risk’
+This impact was most pronounced for students who were struggling and deemed most “at risk”.

 Final Thought on Growth Mindset and Grades

 So, based on all of this evidence, does having a growth mindset help students improve their grades?
 The answer is probably that it depends.
 It may depend on how strong students’ growth mindset beliefs are, or on the quality of the intervention used to develop their mindset.
 It may depend on the student, whether they are struggling or doing well at school, whether they come from a less advantaged background, and it could also depend on how well the student can use other strategies to aid their learning, like metacognitive strategies or resilience.
 Finally, it may depend on one’s cultural background, too.